 Internships are an important way to get your foot in the door, and an exceptional way to learn about different industries and jobs through actual experience.
 For example, you may wonder exactly what a public relations account executive does all day—interning for a PR firm will answer your questions!
 Maybe you're curious if you would like working for a radio station—intern for one and find out!
 Maybe you like sports, but aren't precisely clear what game day operations entail—you could learn by interning for the Flyers!

 All Communication majors are required to complete one internship, and many choose to do another as an elective.
 At your internship, you'll learn how to apply skills you learned in class to a real-world setting.
 You'll also acquire entry-level skills and knowledge needed for future employment in a communications-related area.
 Our students intern at every type of media organization, including the Flyers, public relations firms, The Philadelphia Inquirer, and NBC 10, among others.

-Holy Family University's co-op office will help you find the ideal placement.
+Holy Family University's Experiential Leaning Department will help you find the ideal placement.
 Our students intern in many different fields: event planning, public relations, broadcasting, journalism, news production, sports, and marketing, among others.
 We will help find the best internship site for you, support you throughout your experience, and help you synthesize what you learned.
 Interning can be a wonderful educational experience, and will inevitably assist you in finding the right post-graduation career.

 Bill Leifholtz (Class of 2014)